-- 1) A railway track goes around a curve having a radius of curvature of 1 km.
+- 1) Derive an expression for kinetic energy of a rotating body with uniform angular velocity. - Obtain an expression for the torque acting on a rotating body with constant angular acceleration. - Derive an expression for the difference in tensions at highest and lowest point for a particle performing vertical circular motion. - 4) Obtain an expression for the angular momentum of a body rotating with uniform angular velocity. - 5) A railway track goes around a curve having a radius of curvature of 1 km.
 The distance between the rails is 1 m.
-Find the elevation of the outer rail above the inner rail so that there is no side pressure against the rails when a train goes round the curve at 36 km / hr.(Ans: h = 1.02 cm) - 2) Derive an expression for kinetic energy of a rotating body with uniform angular velocity. - 3) Obtain an expression for the torque acting on a rotating body with constant angular acceleration. - 4) Derive an expression for the difference in tensions at highest and lowest point for a particle performing vertical circular motion. - 5) Obtain an expression for the angular momentum of a body rotating with uniform angular velocity. - 6) A flywheel of mass 8 kg and radius 10 cm rotating with a uniform angular speed of 5 rad / sec about its axis of rotation, is subjected to an accelerating torque of 0.01 Nm for 10 seconds.
+Find the elevation of the outer rail above the inner rail so that there is no side pressure against the rails when a train goes round the curve at 36 km / hr.
+(Ans: h = 1.02 cm)

+6) A flywheel of mass 8 kg and radius 10 cm rotating with a uniform angular speed of 5 rad / sec about its axis of rotation, is subjected to an accelerating torque of 0.01 Nm for 10 seconds.
 Calculate the change in its angular momentum and change in its kinetic energy.

+(Ans: 0.1kgm/s,0.625 J)

-(Ans.: 0.1kgm2/s, 0.625 J) - 7) Two wheels of moment of inertia 4 kgm2 rotate side by side at the rate of 120 rev / min and 240 rev / min respectively in the opposite directions.
+7) Two wheels of moment of inertia 4 kgm rotate side by side at the rate of 120 rev / min and 240 rev / min respectively in the opposite directions.
 If now both the wheels are coupled by means of a weightless shaft so that both the wheels rotate with a common angular speed.
 Calculate the new speed of rotation.
 (Ans: n = 60 rpm)

 - 1) State and explain the theorem of parallel axes. - 2) What is a conical pendulum?
-Obtain an expression for its time period. - 3) Obtain an expression for maximum safety speed with which a vehicle can be safely driven along a curved banked road.
+Obtain an expression for its time period - 3) Obtain an expression for maximum safety speed with which a vehicle can be safely driven along a curved banked road